shervinazadi/shervinazadi.github.io/_posts/2020-04-16-future-models.md

 title: "Future Models"
 description: "Utilizing Agent-Based Models for Data-driven Design"
 thumb_image: "whyfactory/OnTheGo_Cover.png"
-tags: [houdini, python, education, spatial, computation]
+tags: [houdini, python, education, spatial]
 ---

 [Future Models](https://studiegids.tudelft.nl/a101_displayCourse.do?course_id=47726) is a seminar for Master of Architecture students.
 It accompanies the [The Why Factory](https://thewhyfactory.com/) MSc Studio, at [TU Delft](https://www.tudelft.nl/en/).
 I have helped to create and teach this course in collaboration with [Dr. Ir.
 Pirouz Nourian](https://sites.google.com/site/pirouznourian/about-me?authuser=0), Ir.
 Hans Hoogenboom and Ir.
 Karim Daw.